shawnduong/shawnduong/README.md

 - PoCs
   - [Amelior PoC](https://github.com/shawnduong/amelior-poc): a health app that processes data collected from users and communicates it back to them in such a way that they can meaningfully utilize the information to better their lifestyles.
   - [CyberTrace PoC](https://github.com/shawnduong/CyberTrace-poc): a new way to track and geographically map cyberattacks, in junction with a modular and extensible attack classification framework.
 Proof of concept, demo'ed in 2021.
-- Unmaintained
-  - [Zero to Hero Hacking](https://github.com/shawnduong/zero-to-hero-hacking): a comprehensive, live guide to computer hacking.
-This is a continuous WIP and is largely incomplete as of now.
 - Forks
   - [MarkText](https://github.com/shawnduong/marktext): Shawn's MarkText fork with automatic file reloading.
 - Other